 What are the steps to securing an internship site?

 Ultimately it is the intern’s responsibility to identify and acquire an internship position, but here are our recommended steps: 1.
 Begin by exploring potential internship sites using this website early in the semester prior to the semester in which you anticipate beginning your internship; 2.
-Enroll in PBHL 4043 during your priority enrollment time; 3.
+Enroll in PBHL 40403 or PBHL 5840V during your priority enrollment time; 3.
 Contact the agency you are interested in from the confirmed list of agencies under “Openings.”
 4. If they already have an intern or it is not a good match, contact another agency of choice.
 5. Once you secure an internship site, follow your instructor’s instructions on reporting your agency.

 How much time will internship take?